xianjian-xie/game-website/README.md

 **Describe the most challenging features you implemented (one sentence per bullet, maximum 4 bullets):**

-* Rich Text Review Editor
+* Searching engine using trie with autocomplete feature
+* Recommender according to popularity or rating
-* Rich Text Game Wiki Editor
+* Rich Text Editor
-* Recommender System
+* video and photo gallery

 ## Testing Notes